dnorcini/ChicagoCCDSim/README.md

 The goal of the program is generate models for various particle interactions in silicon, which can be compared to theoretical predictions.
 This is especially essential for low-energy events (sub-keV) that Skipper CCDs have access to, which are currently not well-modeled or measured.

 This package was created based from Example B1 in the GEANT-4 examples guide (http://geant4.web.cern.ch/geant4/UserDocumentation/Doxygen/examples_doc/html/ExampleB1.html).
-Currently operating in single-threaded mode, the program makes use of G4GeomtryMessengers class to change the values of parameters upon runtime within looped macros.
-It is important to note that currently the simulation only exports information about the energy deposition in the so called 'sensitive detectors', e.g. the scintillator material and HPGe crystal.
-Individual photons are not tracked.
-Furthermore, PMTs and the scintillator properities itself are not modeled, as this adds unncessary complication for our purposes.
-Only gamma-ray physics within the FTFP_BERT physics list is utilized.
+ADD: details about single vs multi threaded, if using special classes like geometry messengers, sensitive detector volues, photon tracking, ....

 ## Build
 The program is tested and supported on `zev.uchicago.edu`. `Geant4.10`, configured with Qt viewer, is used and the source code can be found on zev via `/find_source_directory!!!/geant4.10.02.p01`.